aws-samples/aws-modernization-with-dynatrace/content/60_lab_4/10_slos.md

 ### 💥 **TECHNICAL NOTE**

-See the [Dynatrace Docs](https://www.dynatrace.com/support/help/how-to-use-dynatrace/service-level-objectives/) for more details on SLOs
+See the <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/service-level-objectives/" target="_blank">Dynatrace Docs</a> for more details on SLOs